p-conrad/iot-energy-meter/Readme.md

 * This program can read most of the energy values the 795/794 power measurement modules provide, from an arbitrary number of modules on the KBus.
 If there are more than 4 values configured, they are read in multiple cycles.
-* Transient reaction processes of the module are taken into account, preventing the reading of unstable values.
+* Transient reaction processes of the modules are taken into account, preventing the reading of unstable or incorrect values.
 * Measurement results can be sent via MQTT either using plain text or [Protocol Buffers](https://developers.google.com/protocol-buffers/) according to the message definition in this repository.
 Protobuf messages are limited to this format (currently voltage,